-You should first talk with your doctor to find out which vaccines you need.
-They can be given by your doctor or through your public health department or a pharmacy.
+First, talk with your healthcare provider to find out which vaccines you need.
+They can be given by your healthcare provider or through your public health department or a pharmacy.
 Local health agencies and hospitals often conduct clinics during the year to provide vaccinations.

-The cost of these vaccines vary and may be covered by your insurance.
-Local health departments may provide them free of charge or at a reduced cost.
+The cost of these vaccines varies.
+They may be covered by your insurance.
+Local health departments may provide them free-of-charge or at a lower cost.
 Remember, flu, pneumococcal and hepatitis B vaccines are paid for by Medicare Part B. Shingles and Tdap vaccines are covered if you've elected to have Medicare Part D benefits.

 What if I have more questions?

 If you have additional questions about vaccinations, talk to your healthcare provider.